Saturday, December 5th 2026, Plumpton Racecourse

 https://what3words.com/products/what3words-app

 Most of the emissions created by events are from road vehicle travel.
+Plumpton Train Station is located literally about 400 meters from Race HQ so please do your best to come by train and reduce the emissions created.
 The environmental impact of travelling by road is massively reduced if the vehicle is full so please do your best to car share with others where possible.
-The closest train station to the start is Eastbourne and runners are encouraged to travel by train and then pick up the shuttle bus we will provide to East Dean and back again after.

 Please be sure to download the GPX file as close to race day as possible.
 This can be found below.
 There have been a few small adjustments made already to the route recently, and there is always the possibility of more diversions popping up beforehand.
 If you have downloaded it already, then please do so again and do it as close to race day as possible.
 Route GPX

-There are various accommodation options nearby to Race HQ in East Dean and also in nearby Eastbourne.
+There are various accommodation options nearby to Plumpton Racecourse.
 Details can be seen HERE

 Prizes will also be given to each age category winners only, not second and third place.
 The categories are male and female 40+, 50+, 60+, 70+.
 These will be sent out after the event.